What is a context window?

 Leverage Plan/Act mode for better context usage:

-- Act Mode: Include necessary files for implementation
+- Act Mode: Include necessary files when you’re ready to write code

 Plan Mode: DeepSeek V3 (128K) - Lower cost planning